rkalendar/Repeater/README.md

 - **SSR-Focused Mode**: Specialized analysis for simple sequence repeats
 - **Configurable Output Folder**: Send all results to any directory (default: current directory)
 - **Memory Scalable**: Configurable for genomes of any size
+- **Optimized Engine**: Compact, allocation-lean k-mer indexing (packed 2-bit keys, no per-k-mer object boxing) — up to ~2× faster detection and a smaller memory footprint on large genomes

 ---